-Gravy is a James Beard Foundation Award-winning biweekly podcast, downloaded more than 800,000 times yearly.
+Gravy is a James Beard Foundation Award-winning biweekly podcast, downloaded more than 900,000 times yearly.
 Produced by the Southern Foodways Alliance, Gravy brings smart, engaging food narratives to a national audience, revealing the South in all its complexity, telling true, unexpected, and sometimes difficult stories of Southern pasts and presents.

 Gravy showcases a South that is constantly evolving, receiving immigrants, adopting new traditions, and lovingly maintaining old ones.
-Like all SFA content, the podcast uses food to dig into the lesser known places and people and topics.
+Like all SFA content, the podcast uses food to dig into lesser known places and people and topics.
 We reject now-typical urban farming reportage and food world savior narratives.
 Instead, Gravy complicates stereotypes and documents new dynamics.

-Interested applicants will submit:
+Interested applicants should submit:

 - Resume with cover letter

 - 300-500 word original pitch, in narrative form, that can support a 20-25 minute podcast

 - Sample of a previously produced audio story that represents the polish and accomplishment the applicant brings to his or her current work

 All materials, including links to past work, should be sent to [email protected]

 SFA will select compelling pitches and commission fully produced podcast episodes from these submissions.
 Budgets for these commissioned podcasts will range from $2500-$3000, inclusive of production and post-production work.
 A memorandum of understanding will be drafted for each commissioned episode.
 Submissions will be accepted or rejected on a rolling basis, beginning now and ending March 31, 2017.